- 4 tbsps coconut sugar

-- Preheat oven to 400°F and set a rack on the very top.
+- Brussels: Preheat oven to 400°F and set a rack on the very top.
 Prepare the brussels by cutting off the base of each sprout, slicing them in half from top to bottom and remove the excess or loose exterior leaves.
-Soak the cut brussels for a minute in water to clean them.
-Drain and spread Brussels out on a paper towel to dry while the oven is preheating.

 - Remove brussels from the oven once all brussels are crispy and slightly charred.

-- Place them in a bowl and toss with some of the Korean Bbq sauce.
+- Place brussels in a bowl and toss with some of the Korean Bbq sauce.
 Do this a little at a time as you don’t want the brussels to be soaked in sauce so they retain their crispy texture.
-You should have at least 1 1/2 cups of sauce leftover!
+You should have at least 1/2 cup max of sauce leftover!
 Top with sesame seeds and additional scallions.

-- Place in an air tight container in the fridge for optimally two weeks.
-(I enjoyed mine well over two weeks though and it was fine! lol)
+Place additional sauce in an air tight container in the fridge for optimally two weeks.

 - Category: Brussels Sprouts